 Dr Janet Hall is a member of the Australian Society of Hypnosis and is extremely well qualified to use hypnosis as an adjunct to The Boss of the Bladder Program.

-Jan is an author, speaker, clinical psychologist and hypnotherapist with extensive experience in education, private practice and business.
+Jan is an author, speaker, retired clinical psychologist and hypnotherapist with extensive experience in education, private practice and business.
 Jan’s particular interests are in goal-setting, relationship counselling, sex therapy, managing fears, stress and phobias and family/child relationships.

 Rebecca Gilmour is a psychologist and mother of two, who has been trained under the expert guidance of Dr Janet Hall to consult and manage the Boss of the Bladder Program in Richmond.
 She has over 15 years experience working with children, adolescents and parents in assisting them to become permanently dry at night and during the day.
 As a motivation coach for kids, she is the key to a positive outcome at the Boss of the Bladder Program.
 She also specialises in other toilet-related issues, including toilet fears, toilet training, nappy fixation and encopresis.